 Rule 8.
-In case of failure of the conferees to agree on matters directly at issue between the two houses, the committee may in addition consider new proposed items within the scope and object of the bill in conference for the purpose of requesting the powers of free conference.
-A report requesting the powers of free conference shall be made in the same manner as other reports of conference committees and shall set forth the proposed report of a free conference committee, including all amendments to the bill or resolution to be agreed upon by the free conference committee.
+In case of failure of the conferees to agree on matters directly at issue between the two houses, the committee may in addition consider new proposed items within the scope and object of the bill in conference.
+A report proposing new items shall include all amendments to the bill or resolution agreed upon by the conference committee.
 The proposed report may be in the form of a new bill or resolution and such report must have the signatures of a majority of the members of the committee appointed from each house.